infinityworks/snow-cannon/README.md

 ## Creating Snowpipes
 Creating roles, databases and warehouses are easy, creating Snowpipes requires a little finesse.
 The following summaries the steps, though the specifics which follow must be observed.
+- First deploy the data lake bucket in `./aws/S3/`.
-- First we must create a database and schema where an external stage can live.
+- Next we must create a database and schema where an external stage can live.
-- If it does not already exist, create the table which you want to ingest data into.
+- If it does not already exist, create the landing table where data will be ingested into.
 - Next we require an account integration to connect to an external AWS account.
-- Once this has been established we can create the external stage, which is dependent on the account integration.
+- Once this has been established we can create the external stage, which is dependent on the account integration and S3 data lake bucket.
-- If you do not have an existing S3 bucket / data lake to connect to, you must create this from the `./aws/S3/` directory, along with its associated IAM role in `./aws/iam/`.
+- Now Snowflake has set its external ID we can create the IAM role which will allow Snowflake to read from the S3 data lake, this is located in `./aws/iam/`.
-- Now you can create the Snowpipe.
-- The new pipe's SQS ARN is used in configuring the S3 event notifications, at which point we can begin ingesting data.
+- Finally, create the Snowpipe.
+The pipe's SQS ARN is immediately used to configure the S3 event notifications; as files land in the bucket they will be consumed and data copied to the landing table.

 ### The Specifics
-Resources that depend on the existence of others have been included as variables within each `environment/environment.tfvars` file.
-Currently these values can be seen as _hard coded_ but are consistent across each file and are easy to modify and update.
+First name your project, this name will comprise the data lake bucket name and will persist in infra naming throughout.
+You will find this in `aws/s3/environment/environment.tfvars`.

+Next create the data lake from which we will consume `.csv` files; navigate to `./aws/S3/` and run:

+    terraform init -backend=true -backend-config=environment/backend-config.tfvars
+    terraform plan -var-file=environment/environment.tfvars -out=tfplan
+    terraform apply tfplan
+    rm -r .terraform && rm tfplan

+Following this create the users, roles, databases and schemas by navigating to each respective directory and again running:

+    terraform init -backend=true -backend-config=environment/backend-config.tfvars
+    terraform plan -var-file=environment/environment.tfvars -out=tfplan
+    terraform apply tfplan
+    rm -r .terraform && rm tfplan

-Once a database and schema has been created, in order to create a cloud account integration you must change the variables in `snowflake/infra/storage_integrations/environment/environment.tfvars`, this includes your AWS cloud ID and the S3 IAM role associated with the bucket you wish to connect a pipe to.
-Note that these parameters are referenced by name and not ID, meaning they can be set in Snowflake before their existence in AWS, providing you are certain of the IAM role name.
+Once a database and schema has been created, in order to create a cloud account integration you must change the variables in `snowflake/infra/storage_integrations/environment/environment.tfvars`, this includes your AWS cloud ID and the S3 IAM role name associated with the bucket you wish to connect a pipe to; the IAM name is set here and will persist to the IAM resources when they are deployed in later steps.
+Note that these parameters are referenced by name and not ID, meaning they can be set in Snowflake before their existence in AWS, providing you are certain of their naming availability.
+Set these variables and deploy the integration.

 Next create the external stage which depends on this integration.